Introduction to Creative Writing – WRIT 201

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Analysis of Reading (3)
+Analysis of Reading Assignments (3)

 The student will analyze various creative aspects of the readings assigned throughout the course in the three genres of fiction, nonfiction, and poetry.
 The student will analyze the craft used by the author, and in the analysis, the student should convey an understanding of the story’s or poem’s content and an evaluation of the effectiveness of the author’s message and skill.
 As a result of this exercise, the student will observe writing strategies and techniques that he/she may end up adopting and using in his/her own creative pieces.

-The student will write a 300–500-word Short-short Fiction piece based on the elements of fiction described in the reading.
-The student will create an outline of a story, then write a rough draft based on the outline and submit it to the assigned Discussion for peer feedback.
-Then, the student will rewrite his/her draft and submit a final draft which incorporates the feedback from his/her classmates.
+The student will write a 300–500-word short-short fiction piece based on the elements of fiction described in the reading.
+The student will write a rough draft based on the outline and submit it for professor and peer feedback.
+In the peer review, the student will provide substantive feedback to at least 2 classmates regarding their original compositions.

-The student will write a 500–750-word Creative Nonfiction piece based on the elements of nonfiction described in the reading.
-The student will create an outline, then write a rough draft based on the outline and submit it to the assigned Discussion for peer feedback.
-Then, the student will rewrite his/her draft and submit a final draft which incorporates the feedback from his/her classmates.
+The student will write a 500–750-word creative nonfiction piece based on the elements of nonfiction described in the reading.
+The student will write a rough draft based on the outline and submit it for professor and peer feedback.
+In the peer review, the student will provide substantive feedback to at least 2 classmates regarding their original compositions.

 After completing the assigned readings, the student will write 1 original work of poetry based on the elements of poetry described in the reading.
-The student will create a draft and submit it to the assigned Discussion for peer feedback.
-The student will also complete a set of questions detailing their reasoning for writing the poem.
-Then, the student will rewrite his/her draft and submit the final draft which incorporates the feedback from his/her classmates.
+The student will write an original poem.
+The student will also complete a set of questions detailing his/her reasoning for writing the poem.
+Then, the student will submit it for professor and peer feedback.
+In the peer review, the student will provide substantive feedback to at least 2 classmates regarding their original compositions.